xkel/GroupMe-Image-Bot/README.md

 #### Unit Testing
 unittest is a standard module which does not need to be installed.

-run the command: python -m unittest from the terminal.
+run the command: python3 -m unittest from the terminal.

 Developers have the option of installing unittest2 which is a back-port of unittest for Python2.6, however that is not necessary for this project.